J&J 4Q sales rise despite pandemic, but charges cut profits

 A big jump in prescription drug sales boosted fourth-quarter sales at Johnson & Johnson, but profits dove 57% due to higher research spending and one-time charges totaling $2.4 billion.

-It still beat Wall Street expectations and shares ticked more than 1% higher before the opening bell Tuesday.
+It still beat Wall Street expectations, but shares slipped 3 cents to $81.12 in premarket trading Tuesday.

+J&J’s report didn’t give any updates on its coronavirus research.
+However, Chief Executive Officer Alex Gorski said in a prepared statement that the company anticipates sharing details soon from its late-stage study of its experimental COVID-19 vaccine.

+The vaccine could become the third to receive emergency use authorization in the U.S., likely in February, following Pfizer and BioNTech, who won the first Food and Drug Administration emergency clearance, and Moderna.
+Both of the vaccines, which use different technology than J&J, were granted emergency use authorization in December.

 The world’s biggest maker of health care products had a net income of $1.74 billion, or 65 cents per share.
 That was down from $4.01 billion, or $1.50 per share, a year earlier.